-Suppose a test particle undergoes circular motion in Schwarzschild spacetime, centred on (loosely speaking) but not necessarily freely-falling.
+Suppose a test particle undergoes circular motion in Schwarzschild spacetime, and not necessarily at the freefall rate.
+We assume its worldline is “centred on ” so to speak, or to be technical we could speak of the integral of a Killing vector field which is timelike at the given location: this also includes the case of no rotation at all but that’s fine.
 For simplicity, orient Schwarzschild-Droste coordinates so the motion coincides with the “equator” , and also with increasing -coordinate.
 Note the -coordinate is constant.
-Define the angular velocity as the coordinate ratio:
+Define the angular velocity as the coordinate ratio

 which by definition is also the “time” vector of the particle’s orthonormal frame.
 We must have

 for the motion to remain timelike.
 Note that while freefall circular motion requires to be outside the photon sphere, for accelerated circular motion any is permissible.